 When the customer submits a booking request, an email is sent to all booking administrators for your venue (i.e. all users except “read only” users).
 This advises that a booking request has been received and summarises the key information.
 Additionally, there is a button on the email which you can click to review the booking request.

-In addition to receiving the email, you will be able to see the booking request on the MyHallWizard calendar.
+In addition to receiving the email, you will be able to see the booking enquiry on the MyHallWizard calendar.
 There is also a notification on the screen that you have received a booking request.

 Note that the booking request is shown in white on the calendar, instead of the usual colour for bookings.
 This is so you can differentiate between a confirmed booking and a booking request.
+The rooms booked are shown in clear coloured circles in the Week, Month or List views.

 List of all booking requests #

-Reviewing the Booking Request #
+Reviewing the Booking Enquiry #

 Customer Information #

-At the top of the Review Booking Request screen, you can choose the Customer record to be used.
+At the top of the Review Booking Enquiry screen, you can choose the Customer record to be used.
 To make this easier, MyHallWizard looks at the information entered by the user and attempts to match it with your existing Customer records.

 The customer information is displayed in two columns.
 On the left is the Customer record you have chosen (or which MyHallWizard guessed) and on the right is the information entered by the Customer on the Booking Request form.
 When a Customer record is selected, the contact information from the Customer is shown to help you check you have selected the right customer.
 In the example showing below, it looks like we have a particularly good match.

-Looking at the above example, we can see that our Customer record doesn’t have John Smith’s phone number on it.
+Looking at the above example, we can see that our Customer record doesn’t have John Smith’s email address phone number on it.
 But it would be useful to capture that.
 Clicking the button will copy across any information which is missing, as well as updating anything which is different.

 If the customer who made the booking request is a new customer, you can choose Create new customer in the Customer field.